Ch 1: Crime Control in

 in the form of homicide compared to European countries (some of which have

 high levels of theft and property crime).
-Reiman argues that even though
+Rich Get Richer' argues that even though

 violent crime has declined, little of it has to do with government